I-3-1-51.Critical Case Procedures

 If the erroneous critical case designation is identified after an analyst has already reviewed the case, the analyst may notify the BC so that the designation may be removed.
 However, the analyst will continue processing the case.

 A CPAB manager may remove a critical designation when the condition(s) for the critical designation no longer applies.
 If a BC or staff identifies a case in which the critical case designation should be removed, the BC will close the critical case characteristic in ARPS and notify CPAB via email to ¦¦¦ODAR OAO CPAB.
 In situations where the basis for the critical case designation is not clear, the BC will consult with a CPAB manager before closing the case characteristic.

 For situations when it may be appropriate to remove a CAL designation, see POMS DI 23022.055D.

 3. Monitoring Cases Designated as Critical

 When a case characteristic is entered at either the hearing or AC levels, and the case characteristic is not closed, the case will appear on the S20 report in the AMICUS Report Menu of the ODAR Central Management Dashboard.
 The S20 report provides an up-to-date listing of all pending OAO cases in which there is at least one open critical case characteristic.
 CPAB staff and BCs must monitor the report on a regular basis to ensure that all critical cases receive prompt attention and processing.

 1. Assigning the Case

-On receipt of a case designated critical, the BC will ensure the appropriate flags are noted in the folder and ARPS.
+On receipt of a case designated as critical, the BC will ensure the appropriate flags are noted in ARPS and in eView or the paper file.
 The BC will immediately assign the case and advise CPAB of any delays in processing.